sftpplus/sftpplus-docs/src/doc_source/guides/hardening.rst

 If you only send the logs to a syslog server or a remote HTTP server, you will not need write permissions for a local log file.

-When using Local Manager, SFTPPlus will need read and write access to its configuration file and to the folder containing this configuration file.
+When using Web Manager, SFTPPlus will need read and write access to its configuration file and to the folder containing this configuration file.
 This is because SFTPPlus will create a temporary file before updating the main configuration file.

-If you don't use Local Manager, you can set SFTPPlus with read-only access to the configuration files.
+If you don't use Web Manager, you can set SFTPPlus with read-only access to the configuration files.